Sample size and power calculations for causal inference of observational studies: Numerical Experiments

-This section illustrates the proposed methods using simulations based on a widely used benchmark data from the Right Heart Catheterization observational study \citep{Connors96}, which was conducted to evaluate the causal effect of the diagnostic cardiological procedure of right heart catheterization (binary treatment) among hospitalized critically ill patients.
-The purpose of our simulation is not to re-design an existing study; instead, we want to assess the performance of our methods in a real world setting where we do not know the true data generating model, presenting a more realistic and challenging setting.
+This section illustrates the proposed methods using simulations based on a widely used benchmark data from the Right Heart Catheterization (RHC) observational study \citep{Connors96}, which was conducted to evaluate the causal effect of the diagnostic cardiological procedure of RHC (binary treatment) among hospitalized critically ill patients.
+The purpose of our simulation is not to re-design an existing study {or conduct a \emph{post-hoc} power analysis}; instead, we want to assess the performance of the proposed methods in a real world setting where we do not know the true data generating model, presenting a more realistic and challenging setting.
 The data contain 5735 patients, each with 51 covariates (20 continuous, 25 binary, 6 categorical).
 The outcome is the binary survival status at 30 days after admission, with $Y=1$ meaning death.
 In total, 2184 ($38.1\%$) of the patients received the treatment and the rest did not.
 The death rate is 38.0\% and 30.6\% in the treatment and control group, respectively.

-The simulation proceeds as follows.
-We first calculate the summary parameters $(r, \phi, \rho^2)$ and effect size $\widetilde{\tau}^{\ATE}$ from the real data.
-We take these values as the only inputs of a hypothetical power analysis, without access to the whole data.
-We apply the proposed method with these inputs to compute the minimal sample size needed to achieve a certain level of power in detecting the pre-fixed effect size $\widetilde{\tau}^{\ATE}$.
-We then reverse the process to estimate the power under a sample of that calculated size.
-The closer the estimated power is to the nominal power (e.g. 0.8), the more accurate the our method is.
-We did not compare with the method of \cite{shook2022power} because it requires the distribution of weights, which is assumed not available in this study.
+The simulation is outlined as follows.
+First, we calculate the summary parameters $(r, \phi, \rho^2)$ and the effect size $\widetilde{\tau}^{\ATE}$ from the real data.
+Second, we take these values as the only inputs of a hypothetical power analysis {for a new observational study with the same goal on a similar population}.
+We apply the proposed formula in Theorem \ref{thm:sample-size-formula} with these inputs to compute the minimal sample size $N$ needed to achieve a certain level of power in detecting the pre-fixed effect size $\widetilde{\tau}^{\ATE}$.
+Third, we reverse the process to estimate the power using repeated bootstrapping samples of size $N$ randomly drawn from the RHC data.
+The closer the estimated power is to the nominal power (e.g. 0.8), the more accurate our method is. {This simulation is nonparametric because we do not assume any outcome model. }